DOnofrio-Irene/HMM_Kunitz/README.md

 for i in  `cat FASTA_to_download.list`; do wget https://www.rcsb.org/fasta/entry/$i ; done for i in `cat FASTA_to_download.list` ; do cat $i ; done > PDBnogrouping.fasta
 ```
-In this multi-FASTA there are the sequences of the entire entities, thus it is necessary to extract only the sequences of the target chain IDs, that can be retrieved from the tabular report:
+In this multi-FASTA there are the sequences of the entire entities, thus it is necessary to extract only the sequences of the target chain IDs, which can be retrieved from the tabular report:
 ```
 cut -d "," -f 1 PDBnogrouping.csv > PDBchains_nogrouping.list
 ```
-To filter the multi-FASTA and exclude the chain we are not interested in, run the ``` filteringFASTA.py ``` Python script that can be found inside this repository:
+To filter the multi-FASTA and exclude the chains we are not interested in, run the ``` filteringFASTA.py ``` Python script:
 ```
 python3 filteringFASTA.py PDBchains_nogrouping.list PDBnogrouping.fasta filtered_PDBnogrouping.fasta
 ```